CIOSC/CAS-Digital-Trust/scheme/profiles/digid-pubsec-reg-programs.md

 ## Certificate Grant

-As a result of a successful assessment, the following certificate is granted:
+As a result of a successful assessment, the following certificate may be granted:

 |Certificate Component|Description|
 |---|---|